 Instead, keep it open but don’t use it.
 Closing it will likely negatively impact your credit score and deter other financial goals you may have.

-Not Having a Goal
+Not Having a Simple Budget

 Not Asking For a Reduced Interest Rate